FraidoonOmarzai/Xray-end-to-end-project/README.md

 - adding cloud_storage/s3_operations.py
 - We will download the data from AWS S3 to our local disk and the fun for vice versa
 - adding dvc to run the pipeline

+7. **Data Transformation**
+- we will use torchvision.transforms
+- we will use dataloader and return the dataset